forsyde/f2cc/f2cc/branches/v0.2pa/source/ticpp/readme.txt

 <h3> Using STL </h3>

 TinyXML can be compiled to use or not use STL.
-When using STL, TinyXML uses the std::string class, and fully supinterfaces std::istream, std::ostream, operator<<, and operator>>.
+When using STL, TinyXML uses the std::string class, and fully supports std::istream, std::ostream, operator<<, and operator>>.
 Many API methods have both 'const char*' and 'const std::string&' forms.

-When STL supinterface is compiled out, no STL files are included whatsoever.
+When STL support is compiled out, no STL files are included whatsoever.
 All the string classes are implemented by TinyXML itself.
 API methods all use the 'const char*' form for input.